Guotepauc/Guotepauc/Learning/README.md

 - MISP deployment on Microsoft Azure
 - APT41 research using MITRE ATT&CK
 - CTI integration with Microsoft Sentinel
-- Fundamental considerations for building a CTI program
+- Building a CTI program

 ### What I found useful